 This year’s iPhone 13 range features four different models.
 We think it’s very likely that most photographers will be primarily drawn towards those with “Pro” in the title - the iPhone 13 Pro and the iPhone 13 Pro Max (both of which have the same camera set up).
 However, the iPhone 13 offers many of the same specifications, inside a device which is the same size and shape as the iPhone 13 Pro but without quite such a hefty price tag.

-So, does that mean you can easily save yourself some cash but still enjoy a very well-performing smartphone camera?
+So, does that mean you can easily save yourself some cash buying the latest of the iPhone generations but still enjoy a very well-performing smartphone camera?
 In this piece, we’ll be aiming to find out.

 One of the basic differences is a double lens set up (iPhone 13) vs a triple lens set up (iPhone 13 Pro), but there are some other differences between the two which are worth considering before you commit yourself to buying either phone.